 We've actually got an entire book about it - Convert.

-What often happens when business owners are marketers start out - the begin with traffic.
-Then they back-end into their offer and their followup.
+What often happens when business owners are marketers start out - they begin with traffic.
+Then they back-end into their offer and their follow-up.
 It's one of the biggest mistakes you can make because, at the end of the day, you're spending money on traffic without necessarily having a clear path to make that money back, to generate revenue, from your offers.

 Where To Start